Disclosure: This article contains affiliate links. We may earn a commission at no extra cost to you.

 1. Google Workspace (Google Drive)

-Collaboration: The industry leader in real-time document collaboration.
-Multiple users edit Docs, Sheets, and Slides simultaneously with live cursors, threaded comments, and suggested edits.
-Shared Drives provide team-level file ownership that persists when members leave.
+Real-time document collaboration is where Google leads the market.
+Multiple users can edit Docs, Sheets, and Slides simultaneously (live cursors, threaded comments, suggested edits) with no version conflicts.
+Shared Drives give teams collective file ownership that persists when someone leaves.

-Security: 2FA enforcement, encryption at rest and in transit, DLP on Business Plus+, admin controls for sharing and device management, Google Vault for eDiscovery, and HIPAA compliance support.
+On security: 2FA enforcement, encryption at rest and in transit, DLP on Business Plus and above, admin controls for sharing and device management, Google Vault for eDiscovery, and HIPAA compliance support.

 2. Microsoft OneDrive for Business

-OneDrive for Business is part of Microsoft 365, providing cloud storage tightly integrated with Word, Excel, PowerPoint, Outlook, and Teams.
-For the majority of businesses using Office applications, OneDrive is the natural cloud storage choice.
+OneDrive for Business is the storage layer inside Microsoft 365, tightly wired to Word, Excel, PowerPoint, Outlook, and Teams.
+If your team runs on Office, OneDrive is the logical choice.

-Collaboration: Robust co-authoring in Word, Excel, and PowerPoint (desktop and web).
-SharePoint team sites organize files by department with metadata tagging and workflow automation.
-Teams integrates file sharing directly into chat channels and meetings.
+Co-authoring in Word, Excel, and PowerPoint works across both desktop and web.
+SharePoint team sites let departments organize files with metadata tagging and workflow automation.
+Teams pipes file sharing directly into channels and meetings, which keeps everything in one place.

-Security: Enterprise-grade with Advanced Threat Protection, conditional access, sensitivity labels, DLP, Compliance Manager, and certifications including HIPAA, SOC 2, ISO 27001, and FedRAMP.
-Version history up to 500 versions / 93 days.
+Security is enterprise-grade: Advanced Threat Protection, conditional access, sensitivity labels, DLP, Compliance Manager, certifications including HIPAA, SOC 2, ISO 27001, and FedRAMP.
+Version history goes up to 500 versions over 93 days, the best in this guide.

 3. Dropbox Business

-Collaboration: Intuitive link-based sharing with passwords, expiration dates, and download restrictions.
-Smart Sync provides on-demand file access without local storage consumption.
-Dropbox Transfer sends files up to 100 GB.
-Dropbox Paper handles lightweight document collaboration.
+Link-based sharing includes passwords, expiration dates, and download restrictions.
+Smart Sync lets users access cloud files without storing them locally.
+Dropbox Transfer handles single files up to 100 GB.
+Dropbox Paper covers lightweight document collaboration for teams that need it.

-Security: AES-256 encryption, 2FA, remote device wipe, domain verification, SSO on Advanced+, file audit logging, SOC 2 Type II, ISO 27001 certified.
-Excellent 180-day version history.
+Security: AES-256 encryption, 2FA, remote device wipe, domain verification, SSO on Advanced and above, file audit logging, SOC 2 Type II, ISO 27001.
+Version history runs 180 days, the longest of any platform in this guide.

 4. Box

-Pricing: Business at $15/user/mo (unlimited), Business Plus at $25/user/mo (adds Box Shield and Governance), Enterprise at $35/user/mo (adds Box Relay, Zones, e-signature).
-All require minimum 3 users.
+Business runs $15/user/mo (unlimited), Business Plus $25/user/mo (adds Box Shield and Governance), Enterprise $35/user/mo (adds Box Relay, Zones, and e-signature).
+All plans require a minimum of 3 users.

-Security: The most comprehensive security in cloud storage: AES-256 encryption, customer-managed keys, Box Shield AI-powered threat detection, DLP with classification labels, watermarking, access policies by device/location/behavior, and HIPAA, FedRAMP, SOC 2, ISO 27001, GxP compliance.
-Data residency control across global regions.
+The security story is the reason enterprises choose Box.
+AES-256 encryption, customer-managed keys, Box Shield AI threat detection, DLP with classification labels, watermarking, access policies by device or location, and certifications for HIPAA, FedRAMP, SOC 2, ISO 27001, and GxP.
+Data residency control lets organizations choose where files physically sit, which matters for European privacy law and US federal compliance alike.

-Verdict: Best for enterprises and regulated industries (healthcare, financial services, legal, government) needing advanced content governance, security, and compliance.
+Verdict: Box is the right choice for enterprises and regulated industries (healthcare, financial services, legal, government) where content governance and auditability are not optional.

 5. pCloud Business

-Collaboration: Basic file sharing with password-protected links, expiration dates, and download limits.
-Team folders with user-level permissions.
-No real-time document editing, commenting, or built-in productivity tools.
+Sharing is handled with password-protected links, expiration dates, and download limits.
+Team folders support user-level permissions.
+There is no real-time document editing or built-in productivity suite.

-Security: TLS/SSL in transit, AES-256 at rest, 2FA, and pCloud Crypto for client-side zero-knowledge encryption (add-on at $3.99/mo or $150 lifetime).
-Data residency choice: EU (Luxembourg) or US (Texas).
-Notably, Crypto ensures even pCloud cannot access encrypted files.
+On security: TLS/SSL in transit, AES-256 at rest, 2FA, and pCloud Crypto for client-side zero-knowledge encryption (add-on at $3.99/mo or $150 lifetime).
+Crypto means files are encrypted on your device before upload; pCloud holds no decryption key.
+Data residency lets you choose between EU servers in Luxembourg and US servers in Texas.

 |---|---|